-Crossbows are a very old weapon type, but modern materials and craftsmanship have unquestionably made them stronger, more accurate, and easier to use.
+Crossbows are a very old weapon type, but modern materials and craftsmanship have unquestionably made them ber, more accurate, and easier to use.
 They are a formidable weapon that can be used to hunt game without relying on expensive ammunition.

 There are many crossbows to choose from, and they vary greatly in quality and price.
 If you’re new to crossbows, don’t buy the most expensive one you can find.
 Instead, find a moderately priced crossbow that suits your needs.
 You can always sell it if you want to upgrade later and not keep your beginner bow.